Christopher Sainsbury

 Past commissions and/or performances include: Carl Pini and the Australian Chamber Orchestra/ACO (1987), Australian flute elder Gordon Yemm (1987), Michael Hannan and the Newcastle Bicentennial Authority (1988), theatre director Noel Tovey for the play Aboriginal Protestors for the Sydney Festival (1994), a Guitar Concerto for Spanish virtuoso Jose Maria Gallardo del Rey which featured at the Darwin International Guitar Festival (2002), Netherlands virtuosi Erik Bosgraaf (bass recorder) and Izhar Elias (guitar), the Central Coast Symphony, and more.

 A selection of other compositions include for Sally Walker and Emily Granger, Levande Musik (Sweden), cor anglais player Rachel Tolmie and the Central Coast Concertante Ensemble (cond.
-Chris Bearman), Royal Australian Navy Band, guitar virtuoso Ken Murray, the Central Coast Philharmonia, the Central Coast Symphony Orchestra, Evlana Ensemble Ireland, the World Expo Brisbane 1988, clarinettist Shawn Earle, Bouddi Voice Choir, Ensemble Offspring, Griffyn Ensemble ACT, Queensland Philharmonic Orchestra cond.
+Chris Bearman), Royal Australian Navy Band, the Central Coast Philharmonia, the Central Coast Symphony Orchestra, Evlana Ensemble Ireland, the World Expo Brisbane 1988, Sally Greenaway and Ed Le Brocq, clarinettist Shawn Earle, Bouddi Voice Choir, Ensemble Offspring, Griffyn Ensemble ACT, Queensland Philharmonic Orchestra cond.
 Richard Mills, The Promise Choir, Aboriginal Sydney’s inaugural Koorabaret in 1992, Italian virtuoso guitarist Gian Marco Ciampa, Mark Xiao and the Australian Flute Festival, the Australian Double Reed Society, German recorder player Sylvia Hinz, Yale Concert Band, NSSWE cond.
 Patrick Brennan, virtuoso pianist Edward Neeman, former Greens Senator Bob Brown, TSO clarinettist Eloise Fisher, Primal Dance Company for the Sydney Fringe Festival, Derwent Valley Concert Band, guitar virtuosi Andrew Blanch and Vlad Gorbach, Queensland Youth Orchestra, Tasmanian Youth Orchestra, New England Philharmonic Orchestra Boston, Royal Airforce Band Australia, and many more.
 Some of this goes back into the mid 1980s.

 In many of Sainsbury’s works one may expect to hear the guitar, his main instrument.
 As a guitarist he has played in all the south-Eastern states at various clubs, pubs, cafes, surf clubs and festivals going back to 1979.
 Check tracks from the solo guitar album Anima on the guitar music page.